-Academic WorldQuest.
-CIR is thrilled to offer, for the fourth year running, the popular Academic WorldQuest competition, a program of the World Affairs Councils of America.
-The competition will be March 6th, 2019 at the Santa Fe Community College.
+CIR was thrilled to offer, for the fifth year running, the popular Academic WorldQuest competition, a program of the World Affairs Councils of America.
+The competition was held on Tuesday, March 3rd, 2020 at the Santa Fe Community College.

-If you are interested in volunteering with CIR’s education activities, please send an email to Tacarra at firstname.lastname@example.org.
+If you are interested in more information regarding any of CIR’s high school and college education programs, please send an email to Tacarra at firstname.lastname@example.org.